travis-ci/docs-travis-ci-com/user/enterprise/installation.md

 From here you can upload your license key, add your GitHub OAuth details, and optionally upload an SSL certificate and enter SMTP details.

 New trials and installations will always install with the latest Travis CI Enterprise version.

 ## Install Travis CI Enterprise Worker

 The Travis CI Enterprise Worker manages build containers and reports build statuses back to the platform.
 It must be installed on a separate machine instance from the Platform.
-We recommend using AWS' `c3.2xlarge` instance running Ubuntu 14.04 LTS as the underlying operating system.
+We recommend using AWS' `c4.2xlarge` instance running Ubuntu 14.04 LTS or Ubuntu 16.04 LTS (beta) as the underlying operating system.

 ### Create a Travis CI Worker Security Group